The Chart for Invesco Mortgage Capital Inc. (IVR) Is Flashing Mixed Signals

 IVR’s Market Performance

-IVR stocks went down by -2.19% for the week, with a monthly drop of -1.57% and a quarterly performance of -9.28%, while its annual performance rate touched 13.41%.
-The volatility ratio for the week stands at 2.10% while the volatility levels for the past 30 days are set at 1.95% for Invesco Mortgage Capital Inc..
-The simple moving average for the period of the last 20 days is -2.34% for IVR stocks with a simple moving average of -12.40% for the last 200 days.
+IVR stocks went up by 0.95% for the week, with a monthly drop of -1.23% and a quarterly performance of -6.43%, while its annual performance rate touched 18.52%.
+The volatility ratio for the week stands at 2.37% while the volatility levels for the past 30 days are set at 1.95% for Invesco Mortgage Capital Inc..
+The simple moving average for the period of the last 20 days is -0.08% for IVR stocks with a simple moving average of -10.35% for the last 200 days.

 Analysts’ Opinion of IVR